microsoft/superbenchmark/docs/user-tutorial/monitor.md

 # Monitor

-SuperBench has realized a simple `Monitor` module to collect the system metrics during the benchmarking.
-Currently only support CUDA platform.
-User can enable it in the config file.
+SuperBench provides a `Monitor` module to collect the system metrics and detect the failure during the benchmarking.
+Currently this monitor supports CUDA platform only.
+Users can enable it in the config file.

 ## Configuration